-- The uniform has been designed to be modern and attractive. - It is compulsory for all students to be in uniform. - The Warehouse, Sylvia Park Shopping Centre, 286 Mt Wellington Highway Phone: 09 985 0510 - One Tree Hill College blazers and ties can be purchased at the college - A One Tree Hill College brand label appears on each uniform item.
+- The uniform has been designed to be modern and attractive. - It is compulsory for all students to be in uniform. - The uniform is only available from: The Warehouse, Sylvia Park Shopping Centre, 286 Mt Wellington Highway Phone: 09 985 0510 - One Tree Hill College blazers, ties and scarves can be purchased at the College. - A One Tree Hill College brand label appears on each uniform item.
 The brand label and crest make it distinctive as an item of One Tree Hill College uniform.
 Substituted uniform items will not be accepted. - At all times the uniform should be worn in a manner which brings credit to the student wearing it and to One Tree Hill College.